 Theatre: Amy’s debut play 'Reasons You Should(n't) Love Me' won The Women's Prize for Playwriting 2020 (Ellie Keel Productions and Paines Plough).
-The play had its world premiere at the Kiln Theatre, London in May 2021 and will be heading out on tour in Autumn 2022 before returning to the Kiln Theatre in November 2022.
+The play had its world premiere at the Kiln Theatre, London in May 2021 and returned to the Kiln Theatre in Autumn 2022 after a tour.
 Amy's short play 'It's Not Like It's Illegal' was performed at Theatre Royal Stratford East in May 2022 as part of their 'Burn It Down' series.
 Amy is writer in residence at the Kiln Theatre, after winning one of six 2022 Playwrights' Scheme Bursaries.

 TV: Amy has co-written episode three of the upcoming Netflix four-part limited series 'Toxic Town' alongside Jack Thorne.
 She wrote episode two of 'Ralph and Katie' (a spin off to the popular BBC/ITV Studios show 'The A Word') for ITV Studios/BBC.
 Amy has original projects in development with Eleven Film, ITV Studios, Mam Tor Productions, Red Production Company, Little Door, The Forge and Two Rivers Media.
 Writers' rooms include work for CBeebies and The Bureau.

 Training: BBC TV Drama Writers' Programme 2021, 4Screenwriting 2021, BBC Drama Room 2020/21, BBC Writers' Access Group 2020/21, the Royal Court Introduction to Playwriting Group 2020/21 and BBC Children's New Voices 2020.